RuairiSpain/bookish-memory/README.md

 - Add limits to what is possible with Service/Version - Minimum number of versions, use semVer for version
 - Change UUID to use hash with salt to have control of ID in application logic rather than DB - Better migration to other DBs and scale the unique IDs using hash of individual POD name + version + ISO Datetime.
 - Remove Sync feature in TypeOrm and use migration folder to do all DDL (tables, Indexes and Views) and basic CRUD initialization
 - Deployment would be to RDS with at least two AZs for replication and redundancy.
-If it's mission critical then switch to Aurora and have multi-DB replication per regoin.
+If it's mission critical then switch to Aurora and have multi-DB replication per regions.
+- Add authentication using JWTs connected to PassportStrategy with Google and other connections = Logging, add enterpirce logging and connection to either ELK or DataDog or CloudWatch
+- Add DB caching of most popular services and top 12 lists.
+Cache to redis and invalidate the cached item if the underlying data changes in the database.

 ## License